 Our response to Young Eagles Day was fabulous!
 We flew 119 kids in 5 hours, with 10 planes, 61 take-offs and landings, and all in planes with 1-3 passenger seats.
 Our chapter volunteers were the best: setting up and tearing down with energy and good humor, helping the kids and their families, keeping everyone safe in the planes and on the tarmac, answering questions with humor and patience, and making sure that each Young Eagle had a wonderful aviation experience.
+Check out our photo album to see the fun.

 Also, our thanks to the Young Eagles and their families for journeying to Wadsworth and patiently waiting for their flights.
 A couple of kids flown at a time can make for a bit of a wait, even with 10 planes flying.
 We appreciated your understanding.